kif01/Nest-watson-discovery-chatbot-android/README.md

-# A voice-enabled Android ChatBot app powered by IBM Watson
+# A voice-enabled Android ChatBot app powered by IBM Watson and Watson Discovery

-This android app uses Speech to Text, Text to Speech and Watson assistant services to communicate with a virtual restaurant called " Cranberry".
-Users can book a table, ask for general information about the restaurant (opening hours, location...), check the menu and more.
-You can either type your message to the virtual assistant or just talk to it using the record button.
+This android app uses Speech to Text, Text to Speech, Watson Assistant and Watson Discovery services to communicate with a virtual assistant that helps users to install their Nest thermostat devices.
+Users can ask detailed questions abou their devices such as compatibility, warranty information, best place to put the thermostat and much more.

 ## Flow